Offshore talent in the Philippines: What are their priorities for 2023?

 Internet connections across the Philippines are usually extraordinarily good.
 It might surprise you to hear that average download speeds for broadband in homes are around 100mbps, which is roughly equal to – if not better than – internet speeds in Australia.
 This means working from home, even on a mobile device, is a real option for many offshore employees.

 That said, Filipinos are naturally sociable people, so many may still want an in-office work environment if offered the chance.
 A hybrid working model where employees can work from home or come into the office is what many workers want, as it gives them the best of both worlds.
-Sometimes all any of us need to boost our morale and performance is a change of scene.
+Sometimes all we need is a change of scenery to boost our morale and performance.

 Why choose Ascendia Works?